 One of the best things about quarantine is realising I was living my ideal life.
 A life I was actually proud of.
 It took me 18 months of active building to create this life.
 A life I did not need to escape.
 In my flow of doing what made me feel alive.
 A flow ofContinue reading “Are you a Sunday Morning person?”

 Rewiring after narcissistic abuse takes time.
 It takes a LOT of self care.
 It can be exhausting to figure out who to trust only to realise it’s not about trusting others as much as remembering to trust yourself.
-It’s about consistently needing to qualify your intuition as the abuse has clouded your ability to discernContinue reading “Focusing on the Helpers is hard”
+It’s about consistently needing to qualify your intuition as the abuse has clouded your ability to discernContinue reading “8 Aspects to consider when recovering from Trauma”

 Dear Jess, It’s been a long minute but I need to share something.
 I’m sorry.
 I’m sorry for putting others before you for so long.
 I’m sorry for forcing you into a cycle of constantly recovering from adversity.
 I’m sorry that I allowed you to think you were not enough.
 I’m sorry for a lotContinue reading “Making amends with myself”